efezinoidisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 9-John_Doe is a script that adds all permission for owner,read and execute permission for group, write and execute permission for other users of the file hello

+- 10-mirror_permissions is a script that changes the mode of the file hello to the same mode as file olleh